tudo-aqua/bgw/docs/index.md

 ## Declaring a BoardGameScene

-[BoardGameScenes][BGSDoc] are the main component of your game.
+[BoardGameScenes][BGSDoc] are the main components of the game.
 BoardGameScenes behave just like menu scenes but can additionally contain [GameComponentViews][GameComponentDoc] and [GameContainerViews][ContainerDoc].

-For our MauMau example we need two [CardStacks][CardStackDoc] and two player hands as [LinearLayouts][LinearlayoutDoc].
+For the MauMau example two [CardStacks][CardStackDoc] and two player hands as [LinearLayouts][LinearlayoutDoc] are necessary.

 ````kotlin
 class MauMauGameScene : BoardGameScene(background = ImageVisual("bg.jpg")) {